 We believe that success – whether academic achievement or personal development – comes not from rote learning or a narrow focus on core subjects but from a balanced and linked curriculum, which provides challenge at all levels and encourages pupils to strive hard each day.

-Our Radnor House Prep School curriculum will broaden the foundations of the traditional 11+ preparation by widening the focus from academic subjects only to the skills needed to succeed in a modern world.
-The teaching of these will be incorporated within all areas of the curriculum and pupils will have the opportunity to achieve recognition in each area through our own Radnor Achievement programme.
+Our Radnor House Prep School curriculum broadens the foundations of the traditional 11+ preparation by widening the focus from academic subjects only to the skills needed to succeed in the modern world.
+The teaching of these is incorporated within all areas of the curriculum and pupils have the opportunity to achieve recognition in each area through our own Radnor Achievement programme.

 |Analytical skills||Leadership Skills||Human Skills|

 |Cognitive Flexibility||Global citizenship||Empathy|